-You know why content creation is important for your business, but how do you convince your audience to actually consume the content you create?
+You know why content creation is important for your business and marketing strategy, but how do you convince your audience to actually consume the content you create?

 Two words: social media.
 According to Statista, over 2.62 billion people use social networking platforms worldwide.
 If you take our current population into consideration – 7.6 billion people – there’s a pretty decent chance your audience is on a social networking platform (or two…).

 Don’t expect to open an Instagram account and gain a GaryVee-like following with DIY graphics put together using Google Draw, though.
 With 2.62 billion potential customers perusing social networking sites this year, your social media graphic design must stand out from the rest.